TodePond/TodePondDotCom/wikiblogarden/health/loo-lu/readme.md

 > - 2nd December 2023: backfilled with many times I can remember. missed out loads but it's a good start.
 > - 3rd December 2023: remembered and added the burp castle tale.
+> - 9th December 2023: added two loo lu tales from this week.

 ## Madame no